-All international students are required to have health insurance.
-Check to see if your home embassy provides health insurance.
+All international students are required to have health insurance either designated by Loras College or your home embassy.

-The Loras College Health Center will enroll you into a health insurance plan, if one is not designated.
+The Loras College Health Center will enroll students into a health insurance plan if one is not designated.
 The plan fee will be placed onto your Loras student account.

-It is your responsibility to contact the Health Center prior to each semester to be enrolled into the health insurance plan designated by the college or to review your proof of insurance provided by your home embassy.
+It is the student’s responsibility to contact the Health Center prior to each semester.
+We will re-enroll the student into the health insurance plan designated by the college or review proof of insurance provided by your home embassy.

 Get Your Loras Immunization Record?